hornster02/hornster02/README.md

 🟩1* English

-***Total Uninstall*** - system scan (before/after application launch/installation) and display changes (files/folders/register), export registry changes to REG file for uninstallation
+***Total Uninstall*** - system scan (before/after application launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install

 ***🟦 Inno Setup XDELTA Patch Maker, Patch Maker*** (Clickteam) - create a patch

 ***MSI Afterburner+RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons

-***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and to force unsupported resolutions on the game.
+***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and force unsupported resolutions into the game.
 Since version 2.55+ (2018+) in combination with DX11+Radeon, a bug in the form of white textures may occur (since 2023+ versions the problem seems to have been solved).
 Right mouse click will access advanced options.
 To enable the wrapper, the necessary DLL files from the dgVoodoo2 subfolder must be copied to the (main) EXE file of the game and then configured (dgVoodooCpl.exe) to create a "dgVoodoo.conf" for the EXE file of the game

 ***ArgusMonitor, Speedfan*** - regulation of CPU+GPU+case fans speed and their curves+switching off